rootsher/react-async-action/README.md

 * `error` - contains an error that occurred in an asynchronous action
 * `run` - function which allows firing action on demand (onDemand flag is required)
 * `reload` - a function that allows calling the action again

+## `<Async.X> components`

+Sub-components are rendering only when the status occured.
+These components can be inserted at any level of the structure, because for communication with the main Async component is used react context api.
+Unlike child-functional functions, they allow the capture of responses from Async-parents.

+* `<Async.Pending>` - renders itself only when pending status occurs
+* `<Async.Loading>` - renders itself only when the loading status occurs
+* `<Async.Resolved>` - render only when resolved status occurs
+* `<Async.Rejected>` - renders itself only if the status is rejected